GameServerManagers/LinuxGSM-Docs/FAQ.md

     tmux: command not found

 Tmux has not been installed.
-See the [dependencies][] section of the instructions.
+See the dependencies section of the instructions.

+    apt-get install tmux

+or

+    yum install tmux

 Can I run a server as root?
 ===========================